TeamRizu/outfox-wiki/getting-started.md

 ## Selecting a game type

-When launching Project OutFox for the first time and without save data present, you will be prompted to select which **game type** you would like to begin with.
-Project OutFox supports a variety of game types, which simulate different types of rhythm games (including button layouts and, where applicable, gameplay behaviours specific to the game type).
+When launching Project OutFox for the first time or without save data present, you will be prompted to select which **game type** you would like to begin with.
+Project OutFox supports a variety of [game types](./game-types), which simulate different types of rhythm games (including button layouts and, where applicable, gameplay behaviours specific to the game type).
 Game types are further divided into **styles**, which include chart types such as single, double, etc.

 ![Screenshot of the Project OutFox game selection screen.](./_media/getting-started/select-game-type.png)

-As of Alpha 4.9.7, they include:

-* **dance** - the default game type.
+**dance** is the default game type.
 Similar to games such as _Dance Dance Revolution_ and _In the Groove_, it uses four lanes designated by cardinal directions (left, down, up, right).

 * **pump** - A five-lane dance game, which uses four diagional directions and the center rather than cardinal directions.
 * **kb7** - A seven-lane game type similar to games such as _O2Jam_, with six keys flanking a centre column (usually mapped by default to the SDF, JKL, and space keys by default)
 * **ez2** - A game type based on the defunct arcade game _EZ2Dancer_, which uses three foot panels and a pair of hand sensors.